ropensci/hydroscoper/README.md

 storage and management of hydrological and meteorological data.
 These organisations are:

-  - Ministry of Environment and Energy
+  - Ministry of Environment and Energy.
-  - Ministry of Rural Development and Food
+  - Ministry of Rural Development and Food.
-  - National Meteorological Service
+  - National Meteorological Service.
-  - National Observatory of Athens
+  - National Observatory of Athens.
-  - Greek Prefectures
+  - Greek Prefectures.
-  - Public Power Corporation
+  - Public Power Corporation.

 The data are structured as tables and space separated text files, but are in Greek, thus limiting their usefulness.